-For each limitation type (starts, run hours or output) that only has fixed-annual limitation (under analysis) (still can have monthly limitation for another limitation type), system shall perform two model runs on each calendar month within the fixed-annual plan applicability time horizon, excluding the last month, for the remaining calendar year succeeding the month on which the model is run.
+For each limitation type (starts, run hours or output) that only has fixed-annual limitation, (under analysis) (still can have monthly limitation for another limitation type), system shall perform two model runs on last day of each calendar month (or as close to last day as possible while accounting for performance within the fixed-annual plan applicability time), horizon, excluding Decemberthe last month, for the remaining calendar year succeeding the month on which the model is run7.

 - For fixed-annual plan applicability from March 1, 2018-February 28, 2019, update model run shall be run on any day within each of these months (March 2018, April 2018, ..., until January 2019). - For September 2018 model run, analysis time horizon shall start September 1, 2018 February 28, 2019.
-The first month (September 2018) is added as a buffer month to generate the usage metrics for this month since the actuals for this month is not ready yet.
+The first month (September 2018) is added as a buffer month to generate the usage metrics for this month since the actuals for resources with "annual-limitation".this month is not ready yet.
 However, no opportunity cost shall be calculated for buffer month (September 2018).

-System shall calculate the opportunity cost for each limitation type for the remaining calendar months of the plan applicability (October 2018-February 2019 for the above example) as the difference between Model_Run_1 and Model_Run_2, divided by $Y{k,v}$, where:
+System shall calculate the opportunity cost for each limitation type for the remaining calendar yearmonths of the plan applicability (October 2018-February 2019 for the above example) as the difference between Model_Run_1 and Model_Run_2, divided by Y{k,v}, where:

-- Model_Run_1 (base B-run) would reflect - Remaining-annual limitation for that limitation type under analysis - Any fixed-annual limitation and monthly limitations for the remaining calendar months for other limitation types - Model_Run_2 (L-run) would reflect - Y{k,v} less remaining-annual limitation for that limitation type under analysis - Any fixed-annual limitation and monthly limitations for the remaining calendar months for other limitation types
+Model_Run_1 (base B-run) would reflect

+a) remaining Remaining-annual limitation for that limitation type under analysis

+- any remaining Any fixed-annual limitation and monthly limitations for the remaining calendar months for other limitation types - Model_Run_2 (L-run) would reflect - Y{k,v} less remaining-annual limitation for that limitation type under analysis - b) Any fixed-annual limitation and monthly limitations for the remaining calendar months for other limitation types - Model_Run_2 would reflect - a) 1 less remaining annual limitation for that limitation type - b) any remaining annual limitation and monthly limitations for the remaining calendar months for other limitation types

-- There will be two model runs that covers the remaining-annual applicability under analysis where opportunity cost needs to be modeled and add a buffer month (September 2018-February 2019 for the above example). - Modeled opportunity cost is applicable to each remaining month that succeeds the month on which the calculation is done up to the last month of applicability fixed 12 months (October 1, 2018 February 28, 2019 for the above example). - No opportunity cost will be calculated for buffer month (September 2018 in the above example).
+- There will be two model runs that covers the remaining-annual applicability under analysis where opportunity cost needs to be modeled and add a buffer month (September 2018-February 2019 for the above example). - Modeled opportunity cost is applicable to each remaining month of the calendar year that succeeds the month on which the calculation is done. up to the last month of applicability fixed 12 months (October 1, 2018 - February 28, 2019 for the above example). - No opportunity cost will be calculated for buffer month (September 2018 in the above example).